 Madagascar has a relatively low prevalence of AIDS (with an adult prevalence estimated at below 0.3%) and the country has fortunately thus far been able to escape the worst of the pandemic that has hit much of Sub-Saharan Africa.
 However, the limited access to health and social services, the high rates of other STIs plus risky behaviors and other vulnerability factors amongst the population suggest that if HIV/AIDS were ever to gain a foothold in Madagascar, it could spread rapidly, especially in urban areas.
 HIV/AIDS prevention and awareness therefore remain an integral part of Ambatovy's social commitment in the field of health.
-Our objective is to contribute to the national goals of keeping the HIV/AIDS prevalence rate low in the general population and of "getting to three zeros": zero new HIV infections, zero discrimination and zero AIDS-related deaths.
+Our objective is to negate any undesirable social and cultural impacts that could result from our operations, specifically in regards to the spread of infectious diseases, and to contribute to the national goals of keeping the HIV/AIDS prevalence rate low in the general population and of "getting to three zeros": zero new HIV infections, zero discrimination and zero AIDS-related deaths.

+To uphold this commitment, Ambatovy carries out awarenessraising campaigns and prevention programs on HIV/AIDS and STIs in the workplace and in surrounding communities.
 Our HIV/AIDS efforts target employees and communities using a participatory approach through collaboration with Government (particularly the Ministry of Health), civil society, youth groups, international agencies and community members.